 The entire process takes less than 15 minutes.
 Response to treatment will vary with each patient.
 Most patients will require 1-3 sets of PRP injections.
 Each set of treatments is spaced 4-6 weeks apart.
 As PRP is obtained from your own blood, the risk of reaction is low.
 As with any injection, there is a small risk of injury to any structures in the area as well as a very small risk of infection.

-If you are interested in PRP injections for plantar fasciitis the Dallas, Arlington or Fort Worth area, please contact PAIN DOCTOR Pain & Regenerative Medicine.
+If you are interested in PRP injections for plantar fasciitis the Dallas, Arlington or Fort Worth area, please contact OPTIMAL Pain & Regenerative Medicine.

 PRP Therapy & BMAC FAQ